Services

 This approach specifically considers aspects of your background and identity in your journey, whether that be culture and cultural traditions, race, religion, family lineage, etc. What is considered a ‘disorder’ in one context may be strength in another.

-An involuntary reaction to stress, a person disconnect from their thoughts, feelings, memory, surroundings, and/or sense of self.
+An involuntary reaction to stress - a person disconnects from their thoughts, feelings, memory, surroundings, and/or sense of self.

 Group counseling that consists of a family unit, chosen family, or people closest to you in your support network.